 The common thread among the companies, according to Kutner, is that brands need flexibility and interconnectivity of their systems.
 System integration is critical to get right, claims Kutner, as it’s the central piece of the digital transformation journey for manufacturers.
-The digitization trends we’re experiencing will drive manufacturers to invest in flexible IT systems faster.
+The trends of digitization in manufacturing we’re experiencing will drive companies to invest in flexible IT systems faster.

 A Focus on Strategy and Flexibility